Deng Xiaoping's southern tour: Notable remarks

 On his tour, Deng made various speeches which generated large local support for his reformist platform.
 He stressed the importance of economic reform in China, and criticized those who were against further reform and opening up.
-Although there was a debate on whether or not Deng actually said it, his perceived catchphrase, "To get rich is glorious (致富光荣)" unleashed a wave of personal entrepreneurship that continues to drive China's economy today.
-He also stated that the "leftist" elements of the Communist Party were much more dangerous than "rightist" ones.
+Although there was a debate on whether or not Deng actually said it, his perceived catchphrase, "to get rich is glorious" unleashed a wave of personal entrepreneurship that continues to drive China's economy today.
+The aphorism is likely a misquotation of his statement, "Let some areas and some people get rich first, to spur and assist other areas and other people, and gradually achieve common prosperity".

+Deng also stated that the "leftist" elements of the CCP were much more dangerous than "rightist" ones.

+In one of the most consequential speeches addressing Reform and Opening Up, Deng stated:

+Speaking during the tour, Deng Xiaoping characterized the Cultural Revolution as civil war, and attributed the maintenance of stability after the 1989 Tiananmen Square protests and massacre to the economic growth and raised living standards during Reform and Opening Up.

-Some of the notable remarks from Deng Xiaoping during his southern tour included:
+Other notable remarks from Deng during his southern tour included: